Richard Alpert (Lost): Character biography

-In 1867, Richard Alpert was a Spaniard known as Ricardo who lived in the Canary Islands with his wife, Isabella, who was dying from tuberculosis.
+In 1867, Richard Franklin Alpert was a Spaniard known as Ricardo who lived in the Canary Islands with his wife, Isabella, who was dying from tuberculosis.
 Richard promised to save her and rode out to the home of the nearest doctor in the midst of a heavy rainfall.
 The doctor claimed to have medicine which could help her, but Richard could not afford it and was refused aid.
 He grew desperate and pleaded with the doctor, who wound up getting accidentally knocked back and hitting his head on the table, killing him instantly.
 Richard took the medicine and rushed back to Isabella, only to find her dead.
 He was then arrested for murder and sentenced to be hanged.
 When the time came for his execution, Father Suarez, a priest, sold him to Magnus Hanso, who was setting out to the New World.

 Richard, now a slave, was chained below the deck of the Black Rock, which got caught in a bad storm and shipwrecked on the Island, colliding with the four-toed statue of Tawaret in the process.
 The other surviving slaves were executed by Jonas Whitfield, an officer of the ship.
 Before Richard could be killed, the Smoke Monster arrived and killed all except him.
 As he worked to free himself, a vision of his wife appeared and told him they were in Hell.
 She was then apparently killed by the Monster as well.
 Still in chains below deck, Richard was visited by the Man in Black (Titus Welliver), the Smoke Monster in human form.
 The Man in Black freed him on the condition Alpert would help him.